 Bill: Japanese pros have been of two minds about the advantage of the sealed move.
 Even though it is part of the game, exploiting the sealed move has a sense of unfairness to it.
 One lesser pro wrote about making the sealed move in a two-day game against Takagawa.
 That evening he felt like calling Takagawa up to tell him what the sealed move was.

-This game is mentioned in Pieter Mioch's interview of Go Seigen at www.gobase.org, and the game record is available at http://jeudego.org/parties/parjou/jou_041.htm (but which move was the sealed move?).
+This game is mentioned in Pieter Mioch's interview of Go Seigen at www.gobase.org, and the game record is available at http://jeudego.org/parties/parjou/jou_041.htm (see the section "An Infamous Play" in Shusai article).